Thanksgiving is the perfect time to be reminded of the importance of gratitude.

 4. People like Nick:

-5. Braces: You should have seen my crooked chops before getting them!
+5. Braces: You should have seen my crooked chops before my orthodontic miracle!
 Believe me when I tell you I’m grateful for the metal-mouth experience.

 6. Deodorant and perfume: Yeah, you know what I mean!
 You’ve smelled the unpleasantness of those without such niceties and have probably been smelled by others when you went without!
 Life is simply better when we see our friends coming long before smelling them!

 7. Soap: I have stood and sat by people for whom soap effectively did not exist.
 Deodorant only goes so far at masking other people’s stench, after all.
-I’m deeply grateful for it!
+I’m deeply grateful for soap in all its varieties and uses!

 “We can only be said to be alive in those moments when our hearts are conscious of our treasures.” ~Thornton Wilder